Hayhayg/Portfolio/README.md

-# porfolio
+# portfolio
-porfolio for Halley Gissendanner
+portfolio for Halley Gissendanner